-- 1. TRPA may assign allocations from the residential allocation incentive pool to parcels throughout the region provided the recipient retires a sensitive parcel within the region. - 2.
-TRPA may assign up to, but not exceeding, 200 allocations from the residential allocation incentive pool to parcels throughout the region provided the local jurisdiction maintains a Certified Local Government Moderate Income Housing Program as described in subsection 52.3.6. - 3.
-TRPA may assign allocations from the residential allocation incentive pool for Residential Development Right Transfers to Centers as described in subparagraph 51.5.1.C.3 when a transfer earns a bonus unit or portion thereof. - 4.
-In addition to allocations earned through the annual Performance Review System, TRPA may assign allocations to local jurisdictions as follows: - One allocation for every 10,000 square feet of existing Land Capability Class 1b (SEZ) coverage removed and permanently retired in accordance TRPA Code Section 30.5.3.; and/or - One allocation for every two new attached residential units constructed within Centers provided the allocation is used within a Center; and/or - c.
+- 3. TRPA may assign allocations from the residential allocation incentive pool for Residential Development Right Transfers to Centers as described in subparagraph 51.5.1.C.3 when a transfer earns a bonus unit or portion thereof. - In addition to allocations earned through the annual Performance Review System, TRPA may assign allocations to local jurisdictions as follows: - a.
+One allocation for every 10,000 square feet of existing Land Capability Class 1b (SEZ) coverage removed and permanently retired in accordance TRPA Code Section 30.5.3.; and/or - b.
+One allocation for every two new attached residential units constructed within Centers provided the allocation is used within a Center; and/or - c.
 One allocation for each project constructed from the 5-year EIP project list tied to a measurable EIP Performance Measure and not already credited under the TMDL provision in subsection 50.5.2.E.1 below, and/or - d.
 One allocation for improving three of nine of the TLOS criteria from the previous year by five to ten percent as determined by the jurisdiction-specific TLOS Criteria Matrix in the TLOS Guidelines Handbook.
 To receive an allocation pursuant to this provision TLOS criteria must be submitted the prior year.

 To maintain sufficient allocations for the programs described in subsection 50.5.2.B below, the number of allocations distributed to all local jurisdictions pursuant to this provision in a calendar year shall not exceed 50 percent of the residential allocation incentive pool.
 Unless otherwise agreed upon by all participating local jurisdictions, in no case shall an individual jurisdiction be assigned more than 25 percent of the pool.
-If insufficient allocations exist in the residential allocation incentive pool to meet the demand earned by local jurisdictions, the allocations available and earned in in accordance with a.-d. above shall be distributed based on the percent distribution set forth in Table 50.5.1-1.
+If insufficient allocations exist in the residential allocation incentive available and earned by local jurisdictions, the allocations available and earned in in accordance with a.-d. above shall be distributed based on the percent distribution set forth in Table 50.5.1-1.